2016 was “The Year of the Valley” for Africa.

 Let’s go, Africa!

-If you like the business opportunities in this article, you’ll love my book, “101 Ways To Make Money in Africa.”
+If you like the business opportunities in this article, you’ll love our book, “101 Ways To Make Money in Africa.”
 The book has been read by thousands of entrepreneurs and investors in 45+ countries, and it will open your eyes to several amazing business opportunities through the ideas and success stories it contains.